 Much like elsewhere in the world, these estates are also seeing changes in climate.
 That is impacting their bottom line, and their crop.
 Tea in these regions grows on slopes, also making it more sensitive to soil erosion.

 Soil health is not a glamorous topic.
 But it’s important.
 Really important.
-Without healthy soil, the tea we love cannot grow into a flavorful cup.
+Without healthy soil, the loose leaf tea we love cannot grow into a flavorful cup.
 Many of the tea estates in Darjeeling sit on slopes, at high altitudes of 6,000 feet and higher.
 They struggle with soil retention.
 Every year monsoons, which are coming at more and more erratic times, wipe out hillsides.
 Each time this happens, the soil is depleted, plants are ruined, roads are obstructed, and lives are affected.

 But how bad is the problem?